Houston Weather: Warmer and stormier in the days ahead

-HOUSTON, Texas (KTRK) -- After two days of record-breaking cold temperatures, a warming trend is taking hold of Houston.
-Chief Meteorologist Travis Herzog says it will still be chilly tonight, but with the Gulf breeze returning, lows will only dip into the upper 40s.
+HOUSTON, Texas (KTRK) -- After two days of record-breaking cold temperatures, a warming trend is taking hold.
+Collin Myers says it will be warmer this afternoon, with stray rain chances north and more cloud cover.

-The sky will completely cloud over for most of Wednesday ahead of a weather system that could bring severe storms to far east Texas Thursday.
+The greater chances for storms on Thursday will be mainly along and to the east of the I45 corridor, some could be strong to severe.

 Check the weather in your neighborhood with the free AccuWeather app for iPhone and Android today!